Born in 1970, in Palestine.

 - Negotiations: The Second Today’s Documents 2010.
 Today Art Museum, Beijing.
 Curated by Huang Du and JonathanWatkins.
 Featuring Eastern LGBT.*

 - To the Arts, Citizens!
 Museu de Arte Contemporânea de Serralves, Porto.
 Curated by Óscar Faria and João Fernandes.
-Featuring Trauma, Nine Days in Wahat al-Salam.*
+Featuring Trauma and Nine Days in Wahat al-Salam.*

 - Connected Barcelona, Transnational Citizens: Migratory Growth and Urban Practices.
 History Museum of Barcelona, Barcelona.
 Curated by Joan Roca.
 Featuring An Introduction to and Nine Chapters from "Dependence".